Arkendale H. & Wastdale H. UAV Survey

 One of the point clouds can be seen below, note the detail and density of measurements over the highest features giving in confidence when reporting least depth of the obstruction.

-We deployed our new UAV to survey the drying areas of Teignmouth at low water early in January 2026 giving excellent coverage to waters edge, weighing under 900g including RTK antenna makes it currently legal to operate in the 'open A1 category'.
-Three flights were undertaken within two hours.
+We deployed our new UAV to survey the drying areas of Teignmouth at low water early in January 2026 giving excellent coverage to the waters edge, weighing under 900g including RTK antenna makes it currently legal to operate in the 'open A1 category'.
+Three flights were undertaken within two hours to cover the area shown below.
 RTK check points (not GCP's) were taken on the shore to verify the data against where safe access was possible.
 The result was an accurate set of data referenced to chart datum serving as an excellent demonstration of the benefits of this method and a baseline for future surveys.